olafurjohannsson/htmltopdf/README.md

 <h1>HTML TO PDF</h1>

+Convert HTML sites to PDF with this simple package.

 https://www.npmjs.com/package/htmltopdf

 <strong>npm install htmltopdf</strong>

+<h2>HTML to PDF converter.</h2>
 <p>
-Yet another HTML to PDF converter.
-This is a package i made to solve specific HTML conversion problems i had in one of my projects.
+ It converts raw HTML string data or a stream from a file.
 </p>

 <p>